kolbycrouch/PortableOS/README.md

 # How to use it?

-Run make.package --help for details.
+Edit make.config to match your settings then run make.package --help for details.